kgxsz/devops-101/part-three/README.md

         ssh ubuntu@YOUR_CI_SLAVE_PUBLIC_IP -i ~/.ssh/main.pem
         sudo service go-agent start

-You now have a Go server running with an agent attached ready to do your bidding.
+You now have a Go server running with an agent attached ready to configure a pipeline to do your bidding.

 ### Clean Up
 That's it!
 You've created your CI environment.
-You're in a good place now, and you can tear down and rebuild this CI environment at the press of a button.
-The next step is to configure a CI pipeline and deploy a dummy webapp, but we're not going to do this in this workshop.
+You're in a good place now, you can tear down and rebuild this CI environment at the press of a button.
+The next step is to configure a CI pipeline and deploy a dummy webapp, but we're not going to do that in this workshop.
 So, we'll be ending it here.
 But before you go, do not forget to tear down the infrastructure:

         aws cloudformation delete-stack --stack-name infrastructure